ALL ONLINE ORDERS ARE SHIPPED VIA UPS DURING THE CANADA POST STRIKE

 Condition Chart

-VSP Consignment's collection is hand-selected by our stylists to include pieces that are masterfully crafted, versatile, and contemporary.
-Although many of our pieces are pre-owned, we strive to collect items of excellent condition but on occasion, there may be slight signs of wear.
-On pieces which do not include the size and fabric tag, we make an educated guess to the best of our ability and it is noted in the description.
-Feel free to contact us if you have any questions regarding an item you are interested in.
+VSP Consignment hand-selects our collections by our stylists to include masterfully crafted, versatile, and contemporary pieces.
+Although many of our pieces are pre-owned, we strive to collect items of excellent condition, but on occasion, there may be slight signs of wear.
+We try our best to mention all flaws in our product descriptions.
+On pieces that do not include the size and fabric tag, we make an educated guess to the best of our ability, and it is noted in the description.

-NWT | New with Tags
+New with Tags

 Excellent

-This item is pre-owned; no visible flaws have been found.
+This item is pre-owned and has no visible flaws.

 Very Good

-This item is pre-owned with minor signs of natural wear and tear.
-These will be noted in the condition description.
-May include but not limited to signs of laundering/dry cleaning.
+This item is pre-owned and has minor signs of natural wear and tear, which may include but are not limited to signs of laundering/dry cleaning.

 Good

-This item is pre-owned with multiple flaws and/or signs of wear.
-These will be noted in the condition description.
-May included but not limited to, signs of abrasion, pilling, and tears on seams.
-Flaws are most likely repairable or already repairs.
-Still wearable with care.
+This item is pre-owned and has multiple flaws and signs of wear, including, but not limited to, signs of abrasion, pilling, and tears on seams.
+Flaws are most likely repairable.

 Vintage

-This indicates that the item is a collectible circa twenty years or prior.
-Natural distressing, if any, is characteristic to the beauty of use.
+This indicates that the item is a collectible from twenty years ago or earlier.
+Natural distressing, if any, is characteristic of the beauty of use.
 It is still in good condition for an item from a previous time.
-Any specific flaws will be noted on individual listings.
+All items marked "Vintage" are final sale.

 As Is